Cosmonaut-itc/CovidCheckPoint/README.md

 The game works in this way:

 - You have 3 lives to reach as much score as you can doing no errors while you accept or not employees.
+(Every day that passes is an extra live).

 - if you give access to a person who does not have authorization, you are going to lose a live, same way if you dont give access to people that have everything in